 Hello, believers.
 Today, I'm here to talk about something that’s a personal topic for me: cystic acne.
 As some of you know, my experience with this type of acne is what led me to my career as an esthetician and ultimately to founding BeautyGrass.
+How to get rid of cystic acne is one of the top questions I get asked in my treatments.

 Acne is deeply upsetting and often misunderstood.
 We'll dive deep into what cystic acne is and what to look for in a cystic acne mask that can help you conquer this formidable foe.